Konbaung dynasty: Architecture

 Burmese dynasties had a long history of building regularly planned cities along the Irawaddy valley between the 14th to 19th century.
 Town planning in pre-modern Burma reached its climax during the Konbaung period with cities such as Mandalay.
 Alaungpaya directed many town planning initiatives.
 He built many small fortified towns with major defences.
 One of these, Rangoon, was founded in 1755 as a fortress and sea harbor.
 The city had an irregular plan with stockades made of teak logs on a ground rampart.
 Rangoon had six city gates with each gate flanked by massive brick towers with typical merlons with cross-shaped embrasures.
 The stupa of Shwedagon, Sule and Botataung were located outside the city walls.
 The city had main roads paved with bricks and drains along the sides.

+This period also saw a proliferation of stupas and temples with developments in stucco techniques.
+Wooden monasteries of this period intricately decorated with wood carvings of the Jataka Tales are one of the more prominent distinctive examples of traditional Burmese architecture that survive to the present day.

 Religion

 Monastic and lay elites around the Konbaung kings, particularly from Bodawpaya's reign, launched a major reformation of Burmese intellectual life and monastic organisation and practice known as the Sudhamma Reformation.
 It led to, amongst other things, Burma's first proper state histories.